nicholas22/jpropel-light/README.markdown

-##Lombok-pg
+##Lombok

-JPropel and JPropel-light depend on the [lombok-pg](https://github.com/peichhorn/lombok-pg) library.
+JPropel and JPropel-light depend on the [lombok](http://projectlombok.org/) library.

 If you are using an IDE such as Eclipse, Netbeans or IntelliJ, you should patch it so that it uses lombok as a Java agent.
 The process is very simple: just double-click on the lombok.jar found in the "lib" folder.
 This will enable much of the syntactic sugar shown above.

-Javac and Ant do not require any patching as such.
+Javac, Ant, Ivy, Gradle and continuous integration servers relying on these tools do not require any patching or anything like that.

-You may visit the [lombok](http://projectlombok.org/slideshow.html) project website for more info, or ask [Philipp](https://github.com/peichhorn) more about it.

 ##Changelog

+####1.1.8: minor improvements
+- Remove runtime dependency of lombok-pg
+- Library is now compile-time only dependent on lombok (the parent project)
+- Using lombok 0.11.8 in this version
+- Added Nullable check methods
+- Added Linq.toString for collections
+- Added ReflectionUtils.toString for POJOs
+- FileUtils.moveFile returns boolean
+- Linq toList optimisation (checks instanceof List)
+- ExceptionUtils unchecked throw (as sneakyThrows replacement)
+- Made it clearer that license is LGPL

 ####1.1.7: minor improvements
   - StringUtils faster replace with StringBuilder